-Take the time to design and transfer the details properly as you will be dedicating hours to the project.
+It is highly recommended that you take the time to design and transfer the details properly as you will be dedicating many hours to the project.

-So… lets get going.
+So… let’s get going.

-Pyrography Patterns for Beginners
+Pyrography for Beginners and Pattern Transfer Tutorials

-There is also lots of books on wood burning providing stencils of patterns, border designs and different projects for you to use.
-These are categorised into beginners, intermediate and advanced.
+There is also lots of reading material in wood burning books that provide stencils of patterns, border designs, and different projects for you to use.
+These are categorized into beginner, intermediate, and advanced.

-Do not be concerned that you will not be creating your own unique wood burning when opting for free wood burning patterns and stencils and that there will be hundreds of others out there looking exactly the same.
+Do not be concerned that you will not be creating your own unique wood burning when opting for free pyrography patterns and stencils.
+Don’t worry that there will be hundreds of others out there looking exactly the same.